bmap02/TrackTweakVST/README.md

 # TrackTweakVST
-VST/VST3 Audio plugin that takes incoming signal from a musical peice and offers guidance based on an AI trained model to professionaly mix a track based off certain styles of music
+VST/VST3 Audio plugin using the JUCE framework that takes the incoming signal from a musical piece and offers guidance based on an AI-trained model to professionally mix a track based on certain styles of music